OsborneSupremacy/imagestamper/README.md

 ## Purpose

 The purpose of this program is to simulate burned-in date/timestamps in photos.
-It is designed for bulk processing, since it's relatively easy to do this manually on a one-off basis.
+It is designed for bulk processing, since it's relatively easy to do this manually on a one-off basis using any image editor.

 ![Image](Demo.gif "Demonstration")